Kalu Singh Mahara

+Early life

-Kalu Singh Mahara was Thakur of Bisung Patti of Kumaon(Kumaun), known as Karnakarayat now.
-This region is situated near Lohaghat, in district Champawat of Uttarakhand.
+Kalu Singh Mahara was a Thakur from Bisung Patti, near Lohaghat, in district Champawat.

 The rebellion

 On receiving a cryptic confidential letter from Oudh, Awadh, inviting him and other followers to join the brewing rebellion against the British.
-In the letter the government of Awadh proposed that after regaining power from British, the hill area would be given to the pahadi locals whereas Tarai (plain area) below the hills will be governed by Oudh.
+The letter from the government of Awadh proposed that after regaining power from British, the hill area would be given to the pahadi locals whereas Tarai (plain area) below the hills will be governed by Oudh.

 Kalu Singh Mahara accepted and began a campaign of local youth named "Krantiveer" which gained wide-spread support in the Kumaon region of Uttarakhand.

 Skirmishes across the area of Kali, Sui, Gumdesh and adjoining areas, frustrated the British.
 His militiamen composed mainly of riflemen Bandukchi ambushed and harassed the British forces on several occasions.

 He once commanded a group of young fighters and set fire to the British Barracks in Lohaghat, which caused the British army to retreat.
 In retaliation to which Commissioner Ramsey sent military contingents from Tanakpur and Lohaghat to ambush the freedom fighters.
 Kalu Mahara and his men fought fiercely against the British in Bastia, but were forced to retreat.

-Kurmanchal Kesari Badri Dutt Pandey notes that Kalu was kept in many jails during this time.
+Mahara was kept in many jails during this time.
 While, two other revolutionaries Anand Singh Fartyal and Bishan Singh Karayat were shot by the British.